Les Paul: Later career

+Artistry

+Richard S. Ginell of AllMusic characterized Les Paul's playing style with "extremely rapid runs", "bluesy" string bends, "fluttered and repeated" single-note lead guitar lines, and chunking rhythm support".
+He was initially inspired by Django Reinhardt.
+Les Paul also incorporated elements of country into his guitar licks and "humorous crowd-pleasing effects".
+Ginell also made note of Paul's "brassy" playing style.
+Paul's jazz influence was still apparent on his popular music hits of the 1940s and 1950s.
+He did not read music and relied on his aural skills to mentally compose tunes.

+He is considered innovative in his field with pioneering achievements in the development of the electric guitar, multi-track recording, solid-body guitar design, and electronic effects.

+Jazz guitarists including George Benson, Al Di Meola, Stanley Jordan, Pat Martino, and Bucky Pizzarelli have cited Paul as an influence on their playing techniques and styles.

 Personal life

 Les Paul married Virginia Webb in 1937.
-They had two children, Les Paul Jr. (Rusty) (1941–2015), and Gene (1944), who was named after actor-songwriter Gene Lockhart.
+They had two children, Les Paul Jr. (Rusty) (1941–2015), and Gene Paul (1944), who was named after actor-songwriter Gene Lockhart.

 After getting divorced in 1949, Paul married Mary Ford (born Iris Colleen Summers).
 The best man and matron of honor were the parents of guitarist Steve Miller, whose family was from Milwaukee.
 Paul was Miller's godfather and his first guitar teacher.
 Ford gave birth to their first child on November 30, 1954, but the girl was born prematurely and died when she was four days old.
 They adopted a girl, Colleen, in 1958, and their son, Robert (Bobby), was born the following year.
 Paul and Ford divorced in December 1964.

 Paul and Ford maintained a house in Mahwah, New Jersey, and after their divorce Ford lived there until her death in 1977.

 In 1995, Paul established the Les Paul Foundation, which was designed to remain dormant until his death.
-The Les Paul Foundation inspires innovative and creative thinking by sharing the legacy of Les Paul through support of music education, recording, innovation, and medical research related to hearing.
+The Les Paul Foundation aims to inspire innovative and creative thinking by sharing the legacy of Les Paul through support of music education, recording, innovation, and medical research related to hearing.
 The Foundation established the Les Paul Innovation Award in 1991 and the Les Paul Spirit Award in 2016.